French art: École de Paris

+Post War

+In the 1940s, abstract painting gained momentum and critical recognition after World War II with the Abstraction lyrique or Tachisme, the French versions of informal art.
+Its main representants were Jean Fautrier, Pierre Soulages, Jean Dubuffet, Nicolas de Staël and Georges Mathieu.
+By the 1950s Paris was again the main European artistic capital, drawing painters from all over the world, like Hans Hartung, Serge Poliakoff, Gérard Schneider, Simon Hantaï and Zao Wou-Ki.

 The late 1950s and early 1960s in France saw art forms that might be considered Pop Art.
-Yves Klein had attractive nude women roll around in blue paint and throw themselves at canvases.
-Victor Vasarely invented Op-Art by designing sophisticated optical patterns.
+Yves Klein had attractive nude women roll around in blue paint and throw themselves at canvases while Martial Raysse incorporated photography, adverts and collage in his works.
+Affichistes like Raymond Hains and Jacques Villeglé practiced Décollage, images created by ripping and tearing away or otherwise removing pieces of an original image.

+The Romanian-born Victor Vasarely invented Op-Art by designing sophisticated optical patterns while the eleven artists regrouped in the collective Groupe de Recherche d'Art Visuel, like François Morellet and Julio Le Parc, investigated a wide spectrum of kinetic art and op art optical effects by using various types of artificial light and mechanical movement.
 Artists of the Fluxus movement such as Ben Vautier incorporated graffiti and found objects into their work.
 Niki de Saint Phalle created bloated and vibrant plastic figures.
-Arman gathered together found objects in boxed or resin-coated assemblages, and César Baldaccini produced a series of large compressed object-sculptures.
-César Baldaccini was a prominent French sculptor of the 1960s, who created large waste sculptures by compressing discarded materials like automobiles, metal, rubbish, and domestic objects.
+The Nouveaux Réalistes group incorportaed real objects from everyday life in their work: Arman gathered together found objects in boxed or resin-coated assemblages, and César Baldaccini produced a series of large compressed object-sculptures.
+César created large waste sculptures by compressing discarded materials, for instance, automobiles, metal, rubbish, and domestic objects.

+Pop Art painting arrived in France in the early 1960s and was known as Figuration narrative, a more politically engaged version than its American counterpart.
+Some of its main tenants were Hervé Télémaque, Gérard Fromanger, Bernard Rancillac and Jacques Monory.

 In May 1968, the radical youth movement, through their atelier populaire, produced a great deal of poster-art protesting the moribund policies of president Charles de Gaulle.

 Many contemporary artists continue to be haunted by the horrors of the Second World War and the specter of the Holocaust.
 Christian Boltanski's harrowing installations of the lost and the anonymous are particularly powerful.